 So, like many companies, we’re considering the reams of advice from experts out there and thinking as critically and compassionately as we can, but ultimately making it up as we go along.
 The general principles of productive collaboration apply now more than ever: kindness, authenticity, clarity, informality, organisation.
 For us, that manifests in various ways from coffee mornings to sharing pictures of home-/worklife, to people checking in with each other 1-1 more often and for less explicit reasons than usual, to discussion about the challenges and opportunities in this new world.

 Over the past couple of weeks we have:

-- introduced Covid-19 response playlists into many instances of magpie.
+- introduced Covid-19 response playlists into many instances of Filtered.
 We haven’t created any new content for this: we’ve simply curated some of the best materials written and recorded on items like working from home, resilience, mental health, mindfulness, tough decision making.
 If you’d like to add this into your instance, just let us know.
 You can see it here on our free instance for L&D and HR.

 - updated our Office 365 course to focus on getting the best out of, amongst other things, Microsoft Teams.

-- created a free magpie for Digital Working offering for the hordes of employees around the world grounded by the virus.
+- created a free Filtered for Digital Working offering for the hordes of employees around the world grounded by the virus.
 This is available right now to try and we will be making further announcements next week.

 But as a business, our most natural and effective contribution to this crisis is to keep the wheels moving.
 Much of the suffering caused by this virus will be from the downstream economic impact: loss of jobs, reduced living standards and, in some cases, extreme poverty.
 So we feel responsible for our own survival and indeed growth for the knock-on effects those have.
 As much as we can, we’re taking a business-as-usual approach.
 But we will shift our focus in two respects.